node-red/node-red-dashboard/README.md

  - [Iconify](https://iconify.design/icon-sets/) : e.g. `iconify-mdi:car-battery 48px`

 Again note you have to add `iconify-` to the icon name in the icon set of your choice.
 You may also optionally specify a size in standard px or em notation.
 Default is 24px.
-You also need to add a **ui_template** node that loads the necessary iconify library into the header of the dashboard.
+You must add a **ui_template** node that loads the necessary iconify library into the header of the dashboard.
 It should contain

 ```
 <script src="https://code.iconify.design/1/1.0.7/iconify.min.js"></script>